 About ALBERT L. LORENZO

 Albert L. Lorenzo, PhD is President Emeritus of Macomb Community College and was serving as an executive-in-residence at Oakland University when Mark Hackel asked him to join his staff as Deputy County Executive in 2011.
-He was appointed Chief Policy Advisor in 2019.

 Al began his career in public accounting and then joined the faculty of Macomb College as an Assistant Professor.
 He later served as the college’s Business Manager, Controller, and Vice President for Business.
 He was appointed president of the College in 1979 and served in that position for 29 years.

 Al has shaped educational, workforce, and economic development policies on the local, state and national level.
 He has extensive experience in organizational policy and governance and has served on numerous professional, civic and corporate boards including the Henry Ford Health System, Huntington Banks of Michigan, the Detroit Zoo, the Michigan Economic Development Corporation, the Michigan Education Trust, and the Michigan State University College of Osteopathic Medicine.
 He received Commission appointments from three Michigan Governors and served a four-year term on the Governor’s Council of Economic Advisors.
 He currently chairs the Board of Henry Ford Macomb Hospital.